huanidz/zcrawl/.roo/rules-code/01-general.md

 4. Aim for async
 5. Code must follow proper format and type annotation.
 6. Always use pydantic for data model
+7. Use loguru's logger for logging
-7. Always speak in Vietnamese
+8. Always speak in Vietnamese